m13253/colorspace-routines/README.md

 ## Missing features

-There is no support for LAB colorspaces (CIELAB, [OkLAB](https://bottosson.github.io/posts/oklab/)) due to:
+There is no support for LAB colorspaces (CIELAB, [OkLAB](https://bottosson.github.io/posts/oklab/)) because:
 - It is almost impossible to use an incorrect formula.
 - The conversion cannot be expressed with a single matrix.
 - You can [`import colour`](https://www.colour-science.org) to perform the conversion.

-There is no support for CMYK colorspaces (FOGRA39, SWOP, etc.) due to:
+There is no support for CMYK colorspaces (FOGRA39, SWOP, etc.) because:
-- CMYK is too complex.
-It requires a look-up table and formulas for dot-gain.
+- CMYK is too complicated.
+It requires a look-up table, [Sakamoto's interpolation method](https://patents.google.com/patent/US6178007B1) and complex formulas for calculating dot-gain.
-- The interpolation step seems to be covered by a patent.
 - You might need to use [Little CMS](https://www.littlecms.com) or [Argyll CMS](http://www.argyllcms.com).

 ## Precision